FelixKoTU/rpi-measurement-system-installer/README.md

 This shell script handles all the necessary packages and configurations for the measurement system.
 While running the installer the user will be prompted to input their username and set a password for the apache2 website.

-Execute following command to start the installer shell script:
+After cloning this repo, execute following command to start the installer shell script:
 ```sh
 sudo sh installer.sh
 ```